thiago4go/dapr-workshop/README.md

 ### Challenge 1: State Management

 You will start the workshop by creating the `pizza-order` service.
-It is responsible managing the  order state and saving it to a Redis database, using the [Dapr State Management Building Block](https://docs.dapr.io/developing-applications/building-blocks/state-management/).
+It is responsible for managing the  order state and saving it to a Redis database, using the [Dapr State Management Building Block](https://docs.dapr.io/developing-applications/building-blocks/state-management/).
 You will learn how to create a Dapr Component specification, and how to use the Dapr SDK to save and retrieve an item using the State Store API.

 <img src="/imgs/challenge-1.png" width=50%>